 Breeders Cup Juvenile Turf Betting Tips

-Over the 10-year history of the Breeders’ Cup Juvenile Turf, the race has proven to be fairly lucrative from a betting angle.
-Since the first winner, Nownownow, who crossed the line in front at Monmouth Park in 2007 at odds of 13-1, only one favorite has won the race, that being Pounced (2-1) in 2009.
+Over the first 10-year history of the Breeders’ Cup Juvenile Turf, the race proved to be fairly lucrative from a betting angle.
+Since the first winner, Nownownow, who crossed the line in front at Monmouth Park in 2007 at odds of 13-1, only one favorite had won the race, that being Pounced (2-1) in 2009.

 Otherwise, the average payout on the Juvenile Turf winner over the years has been around 7-1, with Nownownow and Wrote (12-1 in 2011) both scoring the win at double-digit odds.